/

 5. ISP Activity Tracking & Throttling

 Your Internet Service Provider (ISP) watches your traffic to manage their network.
 If they see you are streaming high-def video or gaming, they may "throttle" (slow down) your connection to save bandwidth.
-A VPN hides what you are doing, so they can't discriminate against your traffic.
+A VPN hides what you are doing, so it’s harder to throttle you based on specific apps/sites - however ISPs can still throttle by overall usage, congestion, or sometimes even identify and throttle VPN traffic.

 6. Malicious Ad-Injections & Forced Redirects

 Some rogue ISPs or network owners inject their own ads into the websites you visit.
 Worse, they can "inject" malicious scripts that automatically download malware to your device.
-An encrypted VPN tunnel prevents anyone from modifying the data as it travels to you.
+An encrypted VPN tunnel helps prevent local network operators from tampering with your traffic - especially for non-HTTPS connections.
+But it can’t protect you from malicious websites/ad networks themselves, and HTTPS already prevents most in-transit modification.

 7. DDoS and Targeted Cyberattacks